nestordemeure/friedrich/research/readme.md

 It can also be use with any outputs (including multidimentional outputs and complex numbers) as long as one can compute a weighted sum over the outputs.

+## Kernel

+Silverman's rule of thumb (using th emean distance between the points instead of the std) proved to be a very good default value for the bandwidth in my tests.

 ## Weighted variance

 The covariance (and variance) provided by the algorithm is **fully** independant of the value of the outputs.